raas-dev/configent/README.md

 ## 🥾 Up

-**User's dotfiles are overridden without prompting** and reversing some changes requires reading.
+**User's dotfiles are overridden without prompting** and reversing some changes requires reading further.

 If in doubt, do a test drive in a virtual machine.

 You can install with nothing else than `curl` as a prerequisite: